alvarogarcia7/uniq-files/README.md

 filename-2 hash-2
 ```

-(the filename and the hash are separated by one space)
+  * The filename and the hash are separated by one space
+  * Multiple files can (SHOULD) be input at once

 See In Scope for the criteria of which file is kept